 Asset management software's automated tracking and reporting features ensure that all assets are accounted for and meet legal requirements.
 Additionally, well-maintained assets are less likely to cause safety incidents, further reducing legal liabilities.

-Creating a Physical Asset Management System
+Creating a Physical Asset Management System: Steps & Best Practices

 Conduct Regular Audits